JumaJuiceTime/CairnHack/Blood Moon's Gaze/players-guide/core-rules.md

 - **No Save** is granted to the target
 - **Greater effect** such as disarming an item, breaking a wooden shield or weapon, or removing a helm.
 This does not increase the Damage from Bolster.

+## Reactions
+Before damage is rolled, a Player Character under attack has 4 options:
+- **Fight back**.
+Choose one attacker and deal your damage against it - after you’ve taken the incoming damage.
+- **Block**.
+Any incoming fast or normal attacks become Impaired.
+Blocking gives you 1 Fatigue.
+- **Dodge**.
+Any incoming strong or normal attacks become Impaired.
+Dodging gives you 1 Fatigue.
+- **Parry**.
+Choose one attacking opponent that you can attack in return.
+  - If you roll higher attack damage than they do, their dice roll is invalidated, and you deal your damage straight to their STR.
+  - If the opponent rolls higher, the damage is dealt to your STR instead.
+  - If the two rolls are equal, both weapons bounce off each other with a satisfying twing! and a rain of sparks.
+No damage is done to either party.
+Fatigue is removed upon resting for the night.

 ## Scars

 If damage to a PC would reduce their HP to exactly 0, look up the result on the table below based on the _amount of HP lost in the attack_.
 For example, if a PC went from 3 HP to 0 HP, they would look at entry #3 (Walloped).